Peterpiotr/siguren-documentation/docs/source/about/ms-tech-overview.rst

 The friction absorber is a compact energy absorber fitted inside the wheel.
 It is composed of disks alternatively linked to the wheel and to the shaft that are pressed together at the desire pressure through a number of spring washers defined at the factory to meet the defined blocking torque.
-The friction absorber equips mainly the Friction MotoSuiveur but it is not theoretically limited to it and could be installed on a Hydraulic MotoSuiveur.
+The friction absorber equips mainly the Friction MotoSuiveur® but it is not theoretically limited to it and could be installed on a Hydraulic MotoSuiveur®.

 Recovery principle (option)
 ============================